top of page

 John 14:15-24

-Jesus links 3 things that we sometimes treat as separate: loving Jesus, keeping his commandments, and having the Holy Spirit dwell within us.
-How can we respond more fully to the love of God so that his indwelling Spirit can help us love him more fully and keep his commandments more readily?
+Jesus links 3 things that we sometimes treat as separate: loving Jesus, keeping his commandments, and having the Holy Spirit dwelling within us.
+How can we welcome his presence within us to help us love him more and keep his commandments more readily?

 Gian Lorenzo Bernini (1598-1680).
 Untitled (the Holy Spirit presented as a dove).
 Circa 1660.
 Stained glass.
 In the apse of Saint Peter's Basilica, Vatican City.
 Photo by Dnalor 01, CC BY-SA 3.0 AT via Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Rom,_Vatikan,_Basilika_St._Peter,_Die_Taube_des_Heiligen_Geistes_(Cathedra_Petri,_Bernini).jpg.